Intro to Flow Cytometry

 To register for a Flow Lab Lecture Series, please fill in the information requested below and press submit.

 Hands-On Training is required of all new users after completion of the Introduction to Flow Cytometry class and and is instrument specific.
 Training covers instrument operation, data collection, biosafety, troubleshooting, and general maintenance.
-Reserve 1.5 hours on the instrument of choice for Hands-On Training on the Flow Cytometers.
-Fluorescent Beads will be provided for training.
-Please do not bring cell samples.
+Within iLab, reserve duration of time listed below on the instrument of choice for Hands-On Training on the Flow Cytometers.
+Initial training often uses fluorescent beads, some instrumentation training requires cells as noted below.

 For training on the ImageStream, please reserve 2.5 to 3 hours.
 Training works best on this instrument with actual samples, so please bring experimental samples for your first training on the ImageStream.
 This will provide an opportunity to assess sample prep, suggest steps for optimizing your assay going forward, and a data set to use for learning the IDEAS image cytometry data analysis software.